witat/dataeng_platform/README.md

 License
 -------

-This project is licensed under the terms of the MIT license.
-See [LICENSE](https://github.com/microsoft/LightGBM/blob/master/LICENSE) for additional details.
+This project is licensed under the terms of the Pruksa license.